Relationship with Our Customers

 Occupational Safety and Health Performance

-Unipres has been implementing a range of occupational safety and health measures as a management task since FY2006, and our occupational accident levels have consequently remained consistently below the industry average.
+Unipres has been implementing a range of occupational safety and health measures as a management task since FY2006, and our occupational accident levels have consequently remained consistently better than the industry average.
 We will redouble our efforts going forward to further enhance our performance.

 We are actively involved in local communities and contribute to the development of our business activities and these communities.
 In addition to complying with international rules and the laws in the countries where we operate, we also respect those countries’ cultures and customs and contribute to their development.